Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 It surprised him how quickly his arousal turned to bloodlust.
 Heart icing over, he jumped to his feet and wrenched open his bedside drawer.

-Sylvia, still overtaken by pleasure, reacted slowly as he handed her his gun.
+Sylvia, still in a daze, reacted slowly as he handed her his gun.
 She fondled it with the knowledge that she did know how to use it but wouldn’t if she didn’t have to.

 “Use it,” he whispered, “if you need to.”